prabhakarshukla/EduFlow-AI/README.md

 - Intelligent review scheduling for long-term memory retention

 ### AI recommendation Features

 - Generates a personalized 7-day study timetable based on subjects, deadlines, and priorities.
 - Combines rule-based logic (urgent deadlines first) with AI for smarter recommendations.
-- Lets users add weak subjects and paste syllabus text for more tailored plans.
+- Allows users to add weak subjects and paste syllabus text for more tailored plans.
 - Automatically retries if the AI service is briefly down, with a backup model as a safety net.

 ### AI Learning Tools